NoNotNotes/Mneme/Garden/05/428a-empyema.md

   - MS
   - Respirology
   - NA
-description: A pleural effusion is the accumulation of fluids (clear, exudative, purulent, blood) in the pleural cavity.
+description: Empyema is an accumulation of thick, purulent fluid within the pleural space, often with fibrin development and a loculated (walled-off) area where infection is located.
 todo:
   - Add reference pages
 ---